fujin-io/fujin/protocol.md

 ### Direction
 Client -> Server
 ### Description
 Sends a message to the specified topic.
-This must be sent in the same QUIC stream where the `CONNECT` command was previously issued.
+This must be sent in the same QUIC stream where the `INIT` command was previously issued.
 ### Syntax
 ##### Request
 `[3, <correlation id>, <topic>, <headers>, <message>]`